 Alzheimer’s disease is a type of dementia typically associated with older adults.
-However, early-onset Alzheimer’s disease occurs before the age of 65.
+Early onset Alzheimer’s disease occurs before the age of 65 years.

-Alzheimer’s causes memory problems and a variety of related symptoms.
-It is a degenerative disease, which means the symptoms will get worse over time.
+Alzheimer’s disease causes memory problems and a variety of related symptoms.
+It is a progressive condition, which means that the symptoms will get worse over time.
 It is the most common type of dementia.

 1. Memory loss that impedes daily activities

-- forget how to get to a grocery store, restaurant, or place of employment
+- get to a grocery store, restaurant, or place of employment

-- forget the rules of a familiar game
+- follow the rules of a familiar game

-By contrast, if a person has used the same phone for years and suddenly cannot remember how to make a phone call, they may be experiencing Alzheimer’s-related memory loss.
+By contrast, if the person has used the same phone for years and suddenly cannot remember how to make a phone call, they may be experiencing Alzheimer’s disease-related memory loss.

 4. Problems with vision and spatial awareness

-Alzheimer’s can sometimes cause vision problems, which may make it difficult for a person to judge distances between objects.
+Alzheimer’s disease can sometimes cause vision problems, making it difficult for people to judge distances between objects.
 The person may find it hard to distinguish contrast and colors or judge speed or distance.

 Normal aging also affects eyesight, so it is essential to have regular checkups with an eye doctor.